Safeguarding Adult at Risk Policy

 There is a legal duty on Local Authorities to provide support to ‘adults at risk’.
 The safeguarding legislation applies to all forms of abuse that harm a person’s well-being.
 The law emphasises the importance of person-centred safeguarding.
 The law provides a framework for organisations to share concerns they have about adults at risk with the local authority.

-Katie Town is the Executive Director, Aoibheann Kelly is the Designated Safeguarding Officer, Gavin Leonard and Janine Heseltine are the Deputy Safeguarding Officers and Jacquie Speight is the Safeguarding representative at Board Level.
+Katie Town is the Executive Director, Aoibheann Kelly is the Designated Safeguarding Officer, Gavin Leonard and Janine Johnson are the Deputy Safeguarding Officers and Jacquie Speight is the Safeguarding representative at Board Level.

 The role and responsibilities of the designated officer (s) are: